 Fernando Valdes was born and brought up on the island of Puerto Rico.
 He went to high school in the Bay Area, returned to P.R., and attended the Inter-American University of Puerto Rico.
 Through his family ties in the Bay Area, he finally settled in the East Bay Area in 1995 to begin working for the family business.

 Fernando was introduced to Brazilian Jiu-Jitsu in 1993, seeing Royce Gracie’s accomplishments propel him to the American martial arts forefront.
 Fernando knew this was what he would want to pursue from that point forward.

 In 2004, Fernando found a local Gracie Jiu-Jitsu Academy in Antioch, CA, and officially began his Jiu-Jitsu journey.
 After a short hiatus, Fernando started training under Crosley Gracie in Brentwood in 2007, where he found his home.

 Fernando earned the rank of Blue Belt after two years of training and his Purple Belt two years later.
 A few years later, still as a Purple Belt, Fernando started volunteering as an Assistant Instructor in the Adult Co-ed Beginners Program, starting his exposure to a new perspective of the art.
-Fernando was promoted the rank of Brown Belt in December of 2012 and got hired as a staff member of Crosley Gracie Jiu-Jitsu as an Assistant instructor.
-During this time, Fernando continued gaining experience and furthering his teaching skills, along with working towards his personal goal of achieving his Black Belt.
+Fernando was promoted to the rank of Brown Belt in December 2012 and got hired as a staff member of Crosley Gracie Jiu-Jitsu as an Assistant instructor.
+During this time, Fernando continued gaining experience and furthering his teaching skills, along with working toward his personal goal of achieving his Black Belt.